btsecom/docs/source/futuresV2_2/en/index.html.md

 ```

+To receive trade notifications, subscribe to the `notificationApiV2` or `notificationApiV3` topics.
+It is recommended to use `notificationApiV3`, which provides market symbols in a more intuitive format, such as BTC-PERP.
+The WebSocket feed will push real-time, trade-level notifications to authenticated subscribers.
-Receive trade notifications by subscribing to the topic `notificationApiV2`.
-The websocket feed will push trade level notifications to the subscriber.
-If topic is subscribed without being authenticated, no messages will be sent.
+Please note, if the topic is subscribed to without proper authentication, no messages will be delivered.

 ### Response Content